Battery Energy Storage System

 Learn more about the Hawk's multiple applications

 Kitepower’s Hawk system can be applied in a variety of circumstances.
-The system can be a replacement for alternative fuel generators at construction sites or in the field of agriculture.
+The system can be an emission free alternative for fuel generators and battery swaps at construction sites.

 The Hawk can also be applied for remote, off-grid areas with a temporary power demand.
 The mobile and temporary character of the system benefits a quick, temporary deployment at a variety of locations.